 In 2019, the city of Durham committed itself to an ambitious climate goal.

-The City Council passed a renewable energy resolution that said by 2020, the city would develop an action plan to transition government-run trucks, police cars and buildings, to renewable energy sources.
+The City Council passed a renewable energy resolution that said by the end of 2020, the city would develop an action plan to transition government-run trucks, police cars and buildings, to renewable energy sources.
 By 2030, 80% of city operations would use renewable energy, with a goal of carbon neutrality by 2040, and 100% renewable energy reliance by 2050.

 Now, coming up on that 2020 deadline, the city has to figure out how to make this goal happen.